gvwilson/sensibleadventures/nardica/nardica.md

 his boots made no more sound hitting the deck than a seagull flapping its wings.

 Uncle Jack strode onto the deck and put his hands on his hips.
-"Well," he said to no one in particular.
+"Well," he said to no one in particular, standing a little straighter than usual in a bright orange suit jacket that had fit him well when he was twenty years younger.
 "Let's get this over with."
 With one final glare at Wales
 he let the gangplank thud onto the pier